 The principal source of funds for the Association is the borrowing relationship established with the Bank through a General Financing Agreement (GFA).
-The GFA utilizes the Association's credit and fiscal performance as criteria for establishing a line of credit on which the Association may draw funds.
+The GFA utilizes the

+Association's credit and fiscal performance as criteria for establishing a line of credit on which the Association may draw funds.
 The Bank advances the funds to the Association, creating notes payable (or direct loans) to the Bank.
 The Bank manages interest rate risk through direct loan pricing and asset/liability management.
 The notes payable are segmented into variable rate and fixed rate components.
 The variable rate note is utilized by the Association to fund variable rate loan advances and operating funds requirements.
 The fixed rate note is used specifically to fund fixed rate loan advances made by the Association.
 Association capital levels effectively create a borrowing margin between the amount of loans outstanding and the amount of notes payable outstanding.
 This margin is commonly referred to as "Loanable Funds."

-Total notes payable to the Bank at December 31, 2018, was \$742,744 as compared to \$746,548 at December 31, 2017 and \$683,642 at December 31, 2016.
-The decrease of .051% compared to December 31, 2017 is attributed to an increase in capital and a decrease in loan volume year over year.
-The increase of 9.20% as of December 31, 2017 compared to December 31, 2016 is attributable to an increase in loan volume year over year.
-The average volume of outstanding notes payable to the Bank was \$719,469 for the year ended December 31, 2018.
-For the year ended December 31, 2017 and 2016, the average volume outstanding notes payable to the Bank was \$704,381 and \$674,591, respectively.
+Total notes payable to the Bank at December 31, 2019, was \$747,905 as compared to \$742,744 at December 31, 2018 and \$746,548 at December 31, 2017.
+The increase of 0.69 % compared to December 31, 2018 was attributed to an increase in loan volume year over year.
+The decrease of 0.05% as of December 31, 2018 compared to December 31, 2017 was attributable to an increase in capital and a decrease in loan volume year over year.
+The average volume of outstanding notes payable to the Bank was \$729,749 for the year ended December 31, 2019.
+For the years ended December 31, 2018 and 2017, the average volume outstanding notes payable to the Bank was \$719,469 and \$704,381, respectively.
 Refer to Note 6, Notes Payable to AgFirst Farm Credit Bank, of the Notes to the Consolidated Financial Statements, for weighted average interest rates and maturities, and additional information concerning the Association's notes payable.